 Many smart lighting systems allow you to change the type of lighting in your home too, so you can fiddle with the brightness, colours and much more.

 Want to have your lighting set up on a timer so it’ll be turned on when you get home at night?
 It can do that.
 Want to put the lights on in your home while you’re away on a holiday to make it look like someone is home?
-You can put it on for a few hours using the app on your phone.
+You can do that too, by using you the app on your phone.

 Below we’ll run you through some of the best smart lighting solutions you can use around your home and run through the benefits of each.

 Perhaps the biggest name in the smart lighting market, Philips Hue offers a vast array of smart lighting options including individual bulbs and standing lamps that you can install around your home.

 Hue is particularly user friendly, making it a great choice for smart home newbies with a system that’s simple to set up and control from your phone.
 As with most smart lighting, it can be difficult to work out exactly what you want around your home as there’s so much choice in the Hue range.

 One thing to bear in mind is that Philips Hue is one of the most expensive options on the market, and you may find it costly to replace your entire home lighting system with smart lights if you opt for the top-end Philips Hue products.

 It has fantastic integration with other services though, so no matter what smart speaker you have or other tech you want to use with your lighting, it can probably be connected up together to make for a fully automated home.

 Find how to set up the Philips Hue with Amazon Alexa, and read our reviews of the Philips Hue Starter Kit, Philips Hue Go light and the Philips Hue Light Strip.

 LIFX is another lighting range with support for all the major voice assistants – Amazon Alexa, Google Assistant and Apple’s Siri – plus the bulbs come in a variety of different shapes and sizes to suit all areas of your home.